 - Handle Manure Safely: Use well-composted manure.
 Wear gloves and keep from touching your face while handling it.

-Essential Hygiene Practices for Gardeners
+Smart Hygiene and Tool Care for Gardeners

 Using Protective Gear to Stay Safe